 Do some of you remember the aluminum lawn chairs with green nylon straps?
 On any given weekend, our lawn chairs were loaded into the Suburban for sideline views of soccer or lacrosse.
 Well, metal accessories are back, but now we call them industrial pieces.
 But, what loves aluminum more than Pinterest?
 Rust!
 Rust loves water.
 Today I am sharing how to remove rust from aluminum accessories.

 With fall in sight, it was a good month to sort thru and clean the aluminum accessories.
 I own multiple aluminum trays from this site.
 And, since I love live plants on most tables, my trays attract rust.

 I love oversized trays, but so does the rest of the family and not everyone embraces the concept of a coaster.
-And, during football season my trays took a beating with spilled bottles, cans and glasses.
-It is a struggle to teach the guys in my house the value of a coaster.
+And, during football season my trays take a beating with spilled bottles, cans and glasses.
+I disguised the rust by just piling accessories onto the trays.